 Under the KiwiSaver HomeStart grant, there’s a price cap of $625k for an existing property and $700k for a new property, which makes it nigh impossible to find a home in a central location in Auckland, unless you’re willing to buy an apartment.

-Here are the HomeStart grant house price caps, by region, at the time of writing:
+Here are the HomeStart grant house price caps, by region: